harounmaleriado/WAD2/README.md

 - Project Manager for Java

 ## Things to note:
-1) Please grade the Pray Branch instead of the main branch as all latest updates are in the Pray Branch
+1) Please grade the **if-time-extension-friday** Branch instead of the main branch as all latest updates are in the if-time-extension-friday Branch

 2) Run ProjectApplication.java first after installing the neccessary extensions listed above (directory: SpringBoot/main/java/ProjectApplication.java)